Striveworks/valor/docs/metrics.md

 - [MS COCO Detection Evaluation](https://cocodataset.org/#detection-eval)
 - [The PASCAL Visual Object Classes (VOC) Challenge](https://link.springer.com/article/10.1007/s11263-009-0275-4)
 - [Mean Average Precision (mAP) Using the COCO Evaluator](https://pyimagesearch.com/2022/05/02/mean-average-precision-map-using-the-coco-evaluator/)

+## Average Recall (AR)

+To calculate Average Recall (AR), we:

+1. Find the count of true positives above a certain IOU threshold (e.g., .5) for all images containing a ground truth of a particular class.
+2. Divide that count of true positives by the total number of ground truths to get the recall value per class and IOU threshold.
+Append that recall value to a list.
+3. Repeat steps 1 & 2 for multiple IOU thresholds (e.g., [.5, .75])
+4. Take the average of our list of recalls to arrive at the AR value per class.

+Note that this metric differs from COCO's calculation in two ways:

+- COCO averages across classes while calculating AR, while we calculate AR separately for each class.
+Our AR calculations matches the original FAIR definition of AR, while our mAR calculations match what COCO calls AR.
+- COCO calculates three different AR metrics (AR@1, AR@5, AR@100) by limiting the maximum number of detections which are considered during the matching process.
+Valor doesn't impose any detection limits when creating matched pairs of ground truths and predictions.